 Another wonderful attraction near the Aguasabon Falls & Gorge is the Casque Isle Hiking Trail.
 This trail is every hiker’s dream and at one point was ranked as one of the Top Ten Hikes within Ontario!
 This trail is one that is usually done in portions as it is a total of 53 kilometers, but some epic adventurers have conquered the entire trail all at once.
 This trail is full of magic and mystery and many different landscapes to encompass you and make you feel fully alive.
 The trail begins in Rossport, Ontario, and ends in Terrace Bay.
 It follows the shoreline of Lake Superior and includes 5 different segments and 11 access points.
 Each segment is different and varies in length…

 Overall, the entire trail is rated as a difficult one but if you are a beginner or want something that is less of a challenge certain portions of the trail are easier to conquer.
-If this is a hike you want to add to your bucket list for the future make sure to check out (insert link) for more information to fully prepare you
+If this is a hike you want to add to your bucket list for the future make sure to click here for more information to fully prepare you.

 The Slate Islands Provincial Park is a northern island paradise on the deep waters of Lake Superior.
 The island is only about 12 kilometers (7.5 miles) south of the community of Terrace Bay.
 The Slate Islands are an archipelago with a grand lighthouse and rich history.
 Their history involves becoming a sacred home to the woodland caribou in 1907 who still inherit the island today, logging, mining, and camping.
 If you would like to venture to the islands you can charter a boat, take your own, or, if you are an experienced paddler, many have kayaked the journey.
 There are so many amazing things you can experience while on the island such as it’s wildlife as we’ve noted already, beautiful sights, great camping, and sometimes even a once in a lifetime view of the Aurora Borealis.
 There are certain requirements to camp and fish along the archipelago so it is important to do your research on permits you may need when making the trip.
 For more information please visit